Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 ü Generalization

-The level of arbitrariness of behavior and cognitive processes
+Level of arbitrariness of behavior and cognitive processes

-2) Methodology "Pattern and rule"
+2) Methodology “Pattern and Rule”

-1) Rosenzweig test (children's version)
+1) Rosenzweig test (child version)

-1. ^ Participation in the formation of "the ability to learn"
+1. ^ Participation in the formation of the “ability to learn”

 ^ Diagnostic subject

-Standard techniques, tests, questionnaires
+Standard methods, tests, questionnaires

 Techniques used in practice, but not meeting standard requirements

-Other means and methods of work
+Other tools and methods of work

 1) SHTUR